Best Camping Heater On The Market to Keep Your Warm

 - Not entirely silent

-The Honeywell HZ445E 360° Heater is the ideal electric heater for larger tents.
-Thanks to its thermostat and times, this model is also incredibly convenient.
+The Honeywell HZ445E 360° camping heater is the ideal electric option for larger tents.
+Thanks to its thermostat and timer, this model is also incredibly efficient and convenient.
 However, since it gets quite hot while in operation, it’s may be unsafe to use in smaller surroundings.

 - Dimensions: 26 x 5 x 15.5 cm